-Do yourself a favor and make this lasagna!
-To be clear, it’s no small feat, but it’s well worth the effort—and a lot can be done in advance so that the day of, all you have to do is assemble and bake.
+Do yourself a favor and make this lasagna: It’s no small feat, but it’s well worth the effort—and a lot can be done in advance so that the day of, all you have to do is assemble and bake.
 You and your guests will be super satisfied with this rich, comforting dish, so all you’ll need is a green salad to round out your meal.